iterative/dvc.org/static/docs/commands-reference/pull.md

   considered are associated with the named stage, and the stages which execute earlier in the pipeline.

-* `-f`, `--force` - does not prompt when removing working directory files.
+* `-f`, `--force` - does not prompt when removing working directory files, which occurs during the process of updating the workspace.
 This option surfaces behavior from the `dvc checkout` command because `dvc pull` in effect performs a _checkout_ after downloading files.

-* `-R dirname`, `--recursive dirname` - determines the files to download by searching the named directory and its subdirectories for changed files.
+* `-R dirname`, `--recursive dirname` - determines the files to download by searching the named directory and its subdirectories for missing files in the workspace.

 * `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while downloading files from the remote cache.
 The effect is to control the number of files downloaded simultaneously.
 Default is `4 * cpu_count()`.
 For example with `-j 1` DVC downloads one file at a time, with `-j 2` it downloads two at a time, and so forth.

-* `-h`, `--help` - shows the help message and exit
+* `-h`, `--help` - shows the help message and exit.

 * `-q`, `--quiet` - does not write anything to standard output.
 Exit with 0 if no problems arise, otherwise 1.